bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ---
 ## The Web and the Native

-Currently out colleagues and us are developing the web and the native application for a Norwegian company named Entur.
+Currently our colleagues and us are developing the web and the native application for a company named Entur.
+Entur provides a journey planner for public transport in Norway.
 These applications lets the user plan their journey, buy tickets, create a profile, add payment options, and other functionalities.
 To be able to create this awesomeness, and as you may have guessed based on this calendar, we are using React for web and React Native for iOS and Android.

 We have that (dis)advantage that the web and native application mostly contains the same functionality.
 And as you may have foreseen, this creates two versions of our code based on our choice of technology.
-We wanted to have the same business logic for both of the applications, but didn't want it to mess with the views.
+We wan to have the same business logic for both of the applications, but didn't want it to mess with the views.
 We wanted to separate the views from the business logic, but at the same time minimize the duplication of the code.
 Therefore, we ended up with a monorepo.

 ## The Monorepo

 A monorepo is just a repository containing several projects, and how you structure it will affect the developer experience.
 When developing Feature X for the web application, where does it make the most sense to put your views/components that will be 95% identical to the one for native?
 The answer here is not easy, and it is totally independent of the developer.
-However, we decided to divide our code into subfolders across web and native, called domain packages.
+However, we decided to divide our code into subfolders across web and native, called **domain packages**.

 ### Packages